bokwoon95/go-structured-query/README.md

 - <b>The mapper function *is* the SELECT clause</b>.
     - database/sql requires you to repeat the list of columns twice in the exact same order, once for SELECT-ing and once for scanning.
 If you mess the order up, that's an error.
-    - Reflection-based mapping (struct tags) has you defining a set of possible column names to map, and then requires you to adhere to those column names.
+    - Reflection-based mapping (struct tags) has you defining a set of possible column names to map, and then requires you repeat those columns names again in your query.
 If you mistype a column name in the struct tag, that's an error.
 If you SELECT a column that's not present in the struct, that's an error.
-    - In sq whatever you SELECT is automatically mapped. **This means you just have to write your query, execute it, and if there were no errors the data is already in your Go variables.** No iterating rows, specifying column scan order, no error checking three times. *Write your query, run it, you're done*.
+    - In sq whatever you SELECT is automatically mapped. **This means you just have to write your query, execute it and if there were no errors, the data is already in your Go variables.** No iterating rows, no specifying column scan order, no error checking three times. *Write your query, run it, you're done*.
     - [more info](https://bokwoon95.github.io/sq/basics/struct-mapping.html)

 ## Getting started